abe157/RPi_Lvl1_Weather_Tracker/README.md

 ```

 replace `weather_api_token` with the token you got from forecast.io
+change `Latitude` and `longitude` to the ones specified on your Dark Skys account

 ## Running
 To run the application run the following command in this folder